jgutman/mvesc/ETL/README.md

 This is the order of operations used for preparing and transforming the tables from raw data provided by MVESC.
 The ordered exact steps are summarized at the end.

-The ETL for Excel files are currently not documented. @Xiang, I need your help on this.

 ## 1. Raw Data Types Received

 There are 14 districts that MVESC works with.
 Of those, we have complete longitudinal data for 7 of those districts going back to 2006-2007 school year (except Ridgewood county that starts in 2007 actually).
 In the rest of this ETL, we are discussing the data for those 7 districts.
 In a later section of this README, we discuss the data from the other districts.